 A student who wishes to withdraw from a term (all courses) should meet with his or her advisor.
 If the advisor is not available, the student should meet with the program department chair or academic dean.
 Students receiving financial aid should refer to Student Refund/Term Withdrawal/Federal Return of Funds in the College Costs section of this catalog.
-A student who drops all classes for a term will be marked term withdrawn by the database.
+A student who drops all classes for a term will be marked term withdrawn.

 Any applicant who requests a student visa, transfers from another college under a student visa or possesses a visa other than one approved by the College and the Student and Exchange Visitor Information System (SEVIS) is classified as an international student.

 It is recommended that International students complete the regular admission requirements at least one semester prior to enrollment.
 In addition, international applicants must submit the following:

 - An SCC Transfer Clearance Form if you are currently attending another college in the United States and wish to transfer to Spartanburg Community College.

 - An official English translation of secondary and postsecondary records and transcripts.
 All international transcripts must be evaluated by an approved evaluation service and sent directly to Spartanburg Community College.

 - A score report from Test of English as a Foreign Language (TOEFL) with a minimum score of 500 (paper exam) or 63 (internet exam).

 - Original financial documentation as required by the U.S. government (certified or notarized bank letter on official bank stationary dated within the last three months in the amount of $21,182.00 USD).